toben88/install_pulse_validator/README.md

 ## Pulse Chain Validator - Forked from tsdlaine
+Scroll down and read all the stuff below.
 <div align="center">

 <img src="https://user-images.githubusercontent.com/46573429/233395501-99a54d99-7184-4d96-9d00-7b82f9da3939.png" style="max-width: 100%; margin: 0 auto;"/>
 </div>

 ## Interactive Setup
-Pulse-Chain Unleashed: Experience the Harmony of Effortless Innovation and Peace of Mind with this interactive setup script
+Pulse-Chain Validator node - this will spin up all the stuff you need to install for a pulsechain validator.

 ## Installing and Running Pulse Node with the option to add the lighthouse-validator

-This guide will help you install and run the Pulse Node using the provided `setup_pulse_node.sh` script.
+This guide will help you install and run the Pulse Node using the single command for ubuntu and debian by a single command.

-donations accepted so I might be able to work on mainnet too 😃
+donations acceptable so I might be able to work on other stuff as well😃 0xB14e64b1Bfe09Df9b953a763b59af3C35890Bada

+also for tsdlaine whose code I forked
 erc20: 0xCB00d822323B6f38d13A1f951d7e31D9dfDED4AA

 ## Prerequisites